TheWarmWaffle/Godot-AdlibAudio/README.md

 ## Important
 Finally, you will have to manually go into the "adplug_loader.cpp", in the get_recognized_extensions function, comment out the extensions you aren't gonna use and comment back in the ones you are gonna use. because unfortanetly godot limits the number of recognized extensions to a certain amount (I'm not sure what exactly).

-## Sorry
-This is the first and only Godot module I've ever made, and I'm not fluent in C++, so the code is embarrassingly bad... and unfinished.. gl.